 The recommended dose of vitamin D supplementation may vary depending on different individual factors.
 It is important to consult a healthcare professional to determine the appropriate dose based on your specific needs.

-FAQ 5: Can vitamin D be toxic in overdose?
+FAQ 5: Can vitamin D be toxic in case of overdose?

-Vitamin D can be toxic in overdose.
-It is therefore essential to follow the dosage recommendations provided by a healthcare professional and to monitor your vitamin D levels regularly when supplementing.
+Vitamin D can be toxic in case of overdose.
+It is therefore essential to follow the dosage recommendations provided by a healthcare professional and to regularly monitor your vitamin D levels during supplementation.